-NOTE: Change oil and filter after first five (5) hrs. of operation
+NOTE: Change oil and filter after first five (5) hrs. of operation.
+Follow engine manufacturer's recommendations for future oil changes.

-- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Drain oil while engine is warm from operation. - c) Oil drain valve is located on left hand side of Kohler engine and right hand side of Kawasaki engine.
-Place pan under machine to catch oil and open valve with 10 mm wrench.
-Allow oil to drain then close valve. - d) Replace the oil filter every other oil change.
-Clean around oil filter and unscrew filter to remove.
-Before reinstalling new filter, apply a thin coating of oil on the surface of the rubber seal.
+- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Drain oil while engine is warm from operation. - c) Oil drain valve is located on right hand side of the engine.
+Place a pan under the machine to catch oil and open valve with 10 mm wrench.
+Allow oil to drain then close valve. - d) Replace the oil filter as per the Engine Owner's Manual.
+Clean around oil filter and unscrew filter to remove. - Before reinstalling new filter, apply a thin coating of oil on the surface of the rubber seal.
 Turn filter clockwise until rubber seal contacts the filter adapter then tighten filter an additional 2/3 to 3/4 turn. - e) Clean around oil fill cap and remove cap.
 Fill to specified capacity and replace cap.
 Use oil recommended in engine owner's manual.
 DO NOT overfill. - f) Start the engine and check for leaks.
 Stop engine and recheck oil level.